Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-06-Lithium-Ion-Cell-Ageing-Modelling-Using-Inverse-PINN.md

 * $$a$$ = degradation parameter due to SEI growth
 * $$b$$ = represents an aggregate long-term ageing contribution arising from slow parasitic reactions not captured by the diffusion-limited SEI term
 * $$t$$ = storage time

+* $a\sqrt{t}$ is the degradation parameter due to diffusion-limited SEI growth, dominating early storage times.
+* $bt$ represents an aggregate long-term ageing contribution arising from slow parasitic reactions not captured by the parabolic term, dominating extended calendar storage.
+* $t$ is the storage duration.

 ---